ismo-karkkainen/openapi-sourcetools/README.md

 Takes multiple documents and adds content without over-writing.

-Intended use is to keep common components in one file and add them to multiple API documents without having to duplicate information.
+Intended use is to keep common components in one file and add them to multiple API documents to avoid information duplication.
 Also applies to adding health check path or similar.

 # openapi-processpaths